honestbee/honestbee.github.io/_posts/2017-02-07-building-web-app-using-google-sheet.md

   var queryString = e.queryString;
 }
 ```
 You also get all the query string passed in the URL.
 Do note that the queryString you get is a complete string.
-You will need to parse it in order to get `key=value` format.
+You will need to parse it in order to get `key=value` pairs.

 ## HTML file

 The output of the `doGet()` can be a string, json etc. But it would be great if we can show a real html page.
 For that, create an `.html` file using the `File > New` in the menu

-Lets say you name your file `imageUploader.html`.
+Lets say you name your file `helloWorld.html`.
 Then, to render this html file, in your `doGet()` you will do,

 ```
-var htmlTemplate = HtmlService.createTemplateFromFile('imageUploader');
+var htmlTemplate = HtmlService.createTemplateFromFile('helloWorld');
 var htmlOutput = htmlTemplate.evaluate().setSandboxMode(HtmlService.SandboxMode.IFRAME);
 return htmlOutput;
 ```